Windsocks in Aviation: Speed & Direction

 Elevator in Aircraft

 An aircraft’s elevator is not the kind you find in a tall building.
 The elevator on a plane is a movable surface that directly influences pitch control and altitude management.
 In other words, it is critical in making the plane go up and down.
-Quick Navigation to Elevators The Basics Operations A Closer Inspection Functionality Pilot Mastery Purpose and Definition of an Elevator How does an elevator work?
+Purpose and Definition of an Elevator How does an elevator work?
 Like many other airplane parts, it functions interactively.
 Located on the horizontal stabilizer of the tail section, the elevator adjusts the nose’s angle relative to the longitudinal axis.
 The elevator ensures flight stability and maneuverability making it essential to airplanes.
-When I explain it to our aircraft mechanic students, I tell them … Read more
+When I explain it to our aircraft mechanic students, I tell them it acts like a seesaw at the back of the plane, tilting the … Read more

 How High Do Planes Fly?